Sign into your account

 President and Chief Executive Officer, Kaleida Health

-Donald Boyd was appointed president and chief executive officer of Kaleida Health in July 2022.
+Donald Boyd was appointed president and chief executive officer of Brooks-TLC Hospital System, Inc. in July 2022.

+Boyd previously served as Kaleida Health’s president and chief operating officer, during which he led the organization’s COVID-19 response.
 Before that, Boyd was executive vice president of business development for Kaleida Health, a role he held for 10 years.
-He built and grew numerous partnerships and affiliations along the way, including Great Lakes Integrated Network, Upper Allegheny Health System, Brooks/TLC Hospital System Inc., Western New York Urology and Great Lakes Cancer Care Collaborative.
+He built and grew numerous partnerships and affiliations along the way, including Great Lakes Integrated Network, Upper Allegheny Health System, Brooks/TLC Hospital System, Inc., Western New York Urology and Great Lakes Cancer Care Collaborative.

 Boyd’s move into business development and operational integration came after his stint as president at Millard Fillmore Gates Circle Hospital.
 In that role, he helped lead the hospital’s growth, particularly in the vascular service lines such as cardiac, stroke and vascular surgery, plus the integration efforts for what is now the Gates Vascular Institute.